gabrielcurrie/apt-group-attribution/README.md

 ### APT29

-Also known as Cozy Bear and the Dukes.
+_Also known as: Cozy Bear and the Dukes._

 | Attributing Organisation | Attribution | Date | Source |
 | ------------- | ------------- | ------------- | ------------- |